Astronomers capture 1st image of Milky Way's huge black hole

 AP Science Writer

-WASHINGTON (AP) — The world got a look Thursday at the first wild but fuzzy image of the supermassive black hole at the center of our own Milky Way galaxy.
+WASHINGTON (AP) — The world’s first image of the chaotic supermassive black hole at the center of our Milky Way galaxy doesn’t portray a voracious cosmic destroyer but what astronomers Thursday called a “gentle giant” on a near-starvation diet.

-Astronomers believe nearly all galaxies, including our own, have these giant black holes at their center, where light and matter cannot escape, making it extremely hard to get images of them.
-Light gets chaotically bent and twisted around by gravity as it gets sucked into the abyss along with superheated gas and dust.
+Astronomers believe nearly all galaxies, including our own, have these giant black holes at their bustling and crowded center, where light and matter cannot escape, making it extremely hard to get images of them.
+Light gets bent and twisted around by gravity as it gets sucked into the abyss along with superheated gas and dust.

-The colorized image unveiled Thursday is from the international consortium behind the Event Horizon Telescope, a collection of eight synchronized radio telescopes around the world.
-Previous efforts had found the black hole in the center of our galaxy too jumpy to get a good picture.
+The colorized image unveiled Thursday is from an international consortium behind the Event Horizon Telescope, a collection of eight synchronized radio telescopes around the world.
+Getting a good image was a challenge; previous efforts found the black hole too jumpy.

-The University of Arizona’s Feryal Ozel called the black hole “the gentle giant in the center of our galaxy” while announcing the new image.
+“It burbled and gurgled as we looked at it,” the University of Arizona’s Feryal Ozel said.

+She described it as a “gentle giant” while announcing the breakthrough along with other astronomers involved in the project.
+The picture also confirms Albert Einstein’s general theory of relativity: The black hole is precisely the size that Einstein’s equations dictate.
+It is about the size of the orbit of Mercury around our sun.

-This is not the first black hole image.
-The same group released the first one in 2019 and it was from a galaxy 53 million light-years away.
+The same telescope group released the first black hole image in 2019.
+The picture was from a galaxy 53 million light-years away that is 1,500 times bigger than the one in our galaxy.
 The Milky Way black hole is much closer, about 27,000 light-years away.
 A light year is 5.9 trillion miles (9.5 trillion kilometers).

+To get the picture, the eight telescopes had to coordinate so closely “in a process similar to everyone shaking hands with everyone else in the room,” said astronomer Vincent Fish of the Massachusetts Institute of Technology.

+Astronomers worked with data collected in 2017 to get the new images.
+The next step is a movie of one of those two black holes, maybe both, Fish said.

 The project cost nearly $60 million with $28 million coming from the U.S. National Science Foundation.